-And the place just does not have square footage, bathrooms, living area to pull it off correctly.
-For all inside to feel warm, fuzzy, comfortable.
+And the place just does not have square footage, bathrooms, space to pull it off correctly.

 The need for a Maine home sale could be because an estate happens, someone woke up dead.

 And all the kids are scattered around the globe.
-Not a one of them is going to return to the original Maine home place.
-No one needs the sticks and bricks.
-Beyond for the childhood memories growing up there that they still and always will carry around in their heads.
+And not a one of them is going to return to the original home place.
+No one needs the sticks and bricks beyond the childhood memories growing up there that they still and always will carry around in their heads.

 So home sale on the Maine real estate, the house that regardless of the reason to have to move it out, this is a time for rolling up the sleeves.
 Getting ready to sell.
-The basics.
-Before the images are shot, the real estate video loops created, the print marketing and all the blogs, websites, local and outside newspapers are kicked into gear.
+Before the images are shot, the video loops created, the print marketing and all the blogs, websites, local and outside newspapers are kicked into gear.